cheechengm/shopbot-RAG/README.md

 * **Verified Responses:** Every answer is derived from the uploaded shop documentation, ensuring customers receive accurate information.
 * **Multi-Format Support:** Ingests unstructured data from PDF, Word, and Text files seamlessly.
 * **Admin Dashboard:** A dedicated interface for shop owners to manage their knowledge base and clear existing data.
+(Normal customer will not be able to see)
+* **Real-Time Processing Progress:** A dynamic loading bar that provides instant feedback during document ingestion, showing the exact percentage of chunks processed and embedded.
+* **Smart Semantic Search:** Powered by MongoDB Atlas Vector Search and Ollama, the bot understands the meaning behind customer questions rather than just matching keywords.
+* **Persistent Memory:** Documentation remains securely stored in the cloud (MongoDB Atlas), meaning the bot is ready to answer questions 24/7 without needing to re-upload files after a restart.

 ## Image of the interface for admin dashboard
 <img width="2869" height="1474" alt="image" src="https://github.com/user-attachments/assets/35464491-c6f6-48c7-a02d-9d642bd9dc8c" />